sonic-net/SONiC/doc/event-mgmt-framework/event-mgmt-framework.md

         	enable: "true"
         },
         {
-        	name: "PORT_OPSTATUS_ERROR",
+        	name: "PORT_OPSTATUS_UPDATE",
         	severity: "INFORMATIONAL",
         	enable: "true"
         }
     ]
 }
 ```
-In addition to the above severities, operator can also chose MAJOR or MINOR severities in a severity profile for compatibility with legacy applications.

-- MAJOR : A major error had occurred and requires escalation or notification.
-For example, a major alarm may trigger if an interface failure occurs, such as a port channel being down.
-- MINOR : A minor error or noncritical condition occurred that, if left unchecked, might cause system service interruption or performance degradation.
-A minor alarm requires monitoring or maintenance.

 Operator can download default severity profile to a remote host.
-This downloaded file can be modified by changing the severity of a particular event or change the enable/disable flag.
+This downloaded file can be modified by changing the severity or enable/disable flag of event(s).
 This modified file can then be uploaded to the device.
 Operator can select any of these custom severity profiles to change default properties of events.
 The selected severity profile will be taken into effect after restarting eventd container.
 The selected profile is persistent across reboots and will be in effect until operator selects either default or another custom severity profile and restarts eventd container.

-In addition to storing in DB, framework forwards log messages corresponding to raised events to syslog.
+In addition to storing events in DB, framework forwards log messages corresponding to all the events to syslog.
+Syslog message displays the type (alarm or event), state (RAISED, CLEARED or ACKNOWLEDGED) - when the message corresponds to an event of an alarm, name of the event and detailed message.

 gNMI clients can subscribe to receive events as they are raised.
-Subscribing through REST will be supported after phase-1.
+Subscribing through REST is being evaluated.

 CLI and REST/gNMI clients can query either table with filters - based on severity, delta based on timestamp, sequence-id etc.,